hardmanko/LineChart-package/README.md

 LineChart-package
 =================

-This is a simple package that plots line charts in R. The introductory vignettes are in the `/doc` folder in pdf and html form.
+This is a simple package that plots line charts in R. The introductory vignettes are in the `/vignettes` folder in pdf form.
 It's just a few pages and describes pretty much the whole package.

 Installation
 ------------